spree/spree/CONTRIBUTING.md

 to the latest stable branches and master branch, you will only need to submit one pull request.

+5. If a PR does not apply cleanly to one of its targeted branches, then another PR should be created that does.

 Note that we use the hub gem to add commits from pull requests to applicable branches.
 For this reason, please submit pull requests to the master branch and add a comment stating which branches that request is relevant to.